benathi/fasttext-multisense/README.md

 # Probabilistic FastText for Multi-Sense Word Embeddings
 This repository contains the implementation of the models in *[Athiwaratkun et al.](https://arxiv.org/abs/1704.08424), Probabilistic FastText for Multi-Sense Word Embeddings, ACL 2018*.

-We represent each word in the dictionary as a Gaussian Mixture distribution and train it using a max-margin objective based on expected likelihood kernel energy function.
+Similar to our previous work in *[Athiwaratkun and Wilson](https://arxiv.org/abs/1704.08424), Multimodal Word Distributions, ACL 2017*, we represent each word in the dictionary as a Gaussian Mixture distribution that can extract multiple meanings.
+We use FastText as our subword representation to enhance semantic estimation of rare words or words outside the training vocabulary.

 The BibTeX entry for the paper is: